 - 1. MS Studying the Life Sciences

 This chapter serves as an introduction to life science for the middle school student.
-This chapter covers the nature of science, including the scientific method and the tools used in science, as well as safety in scientific research.
+It covers the nature of science, scientific method, tools used in science, and staying safe while doing science.

 - 2. MS What is a Living Organism?